parefoundation/hugo-website/content/en/projects/current-projects/haiti.md

 **In partnership with the Haitian Education and Leadership Program (HELP), the Foundation has set up a Paré Scholar Program to support deserving young students in Haiti.**

-Started in 2010, shortly after the earthquake, the Paré scholar program consists of:
+Started in 2010, shortly after the earthquake, the Paré Scholar program consists of:

 *   Tuition-free classes at an internationally accredited university
 *   Textbooks and supplies